the-praxis-initiative/the-praxis-initiative.github.io/index.md

 * Establish the importance of Semantic Web technologies
     * Incorporating them into a technology stack or workflow

-Submissions should pertain to the topics below, with the intent to meet the goals, as above.
+Submissions should pertain to the topics below, with the intent to meet the goals specified above.

 ### Topics
 * Academia x Pedagogy